mykeels/Outsorcery/README.md

 Doing Work Remotely
 -------------------
 Getting started with distributed computing using Outsorcery has been designed to be as easy as possible.
-The projects [ExampleServer](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleServer) and [ExampleClient](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleClient) are examples of a simple implementation.
+The projects [ExampleServer](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleServer) and [ExampleClient](https://github.com/SteveLillis/Outsorcery/tree/master/Outsorcery.ExampleClient) are a working example of a starter implementation.

 ```csharp
 // SERVER APPLICATION